 According to UDOT statistics posted on the CommuterLink Website, CommuterLink has already helped increase peak-hour freeway speeds by 20 percent and reduce freeway delays, traffic signal stops, and intersection delays by 36, 15, and 27 percent, respectively.
 Projected savings to travelers in Utah are estimated at more than $100 million each year (1).
 The computer-controlled system is designed to monitor and manage traffic flow on freeways and surface streets using closed-circuit television (CCTV) cameras; dynamic message signs (DMS); the 511 Travel Information Line; and coordinated traffic signals, ramp meters, and sensors for traffic speed and volume, pavement, and weather.

 The CommuterLink Expansion project is expected to augment the mobility improvements and cost savings previously reported for the original project (2).
-The successful partnership among the agencies and their collaborative efforts are major catalysts in achieving such mobility improvements and cost savings.
+Overall, the CommuterLink experience shows that a successful project should be planned to accommodate future expansions.